LWJGL/lwjgl3-gradle/README.md

     Lwjgl { implementation(Preset.everything) }
 }
 ```
+The corresponding natives will be loaded under the hood

 The default version is the latest stable, that is `3.2.3`, if you want to override this
 ```kotlin
 Lwjgl { version = ".." }